When Your Spouse or Partner Dies

 Contacting the DWP immediately

-If your partner received any state benefits or the state pension, these must be stopped promptly.
-Overpayments have to be repaid.
-Call the DWP bereavement service on 0800 731 0469.
-They will also tell you what you may be entitled to claim, including Bereavement Support Payment (see below).
+If your partner received any state benefits or the state pension, these need to be stopped fairly quickly, because anything overpaid has to be paid back out of the estate later.
+Call the DWP bereavement service on 0800 151 2012.
+The same call tells you what you may be able to claim, including Bereavement Support Payment (see below), so it is one of the more worthwhile phone calls to make early.
 The earlier you call, the more of your entitlement you will receive.

 Bereavement Support Payment